 About Matthew

-A few of my favorites like these are Marvel's Spiderman, Uncharted 4: A Thief’s End, The Elder Scrolls V: Skyrim, Life is Strange, Horizon Zero Dawn, The Walking Dead by Telltale Games, and Halo 3.
+A few of my favorites that represent those are Marvel's Spiderman, Uncharted 4: A Thief’s End, The Elder Scrolls V: Skyrim, Life is Strange, Horizon Zero Dawn, The Walking Dead by Telltale Games, and Halo 3.
 Aloy learning how her birth is connected to the reborn, post-apocalyptic world around her was so intriguing to see unfold.
 A nameless player-character waking up in a certain carriage later gets saved by a dragon once thought disappeared.
 Brothers bantering with each other while chasing pirate treasure before their nemesis does.
 Or Master Chief splattering Flood Infection forms with a Warthog, driving at top speed, to the UNSC Forward Unto Dawn before the Halo ring detonates.
 Those moments encapsulate my passion for videogames and game writing.

 What made me want to write creatively?